marians/statservice/README.md

 Think of it as a webservice wrapper for some SciPy functions.

-This is in avery early phase and currently aims to provide only one function:
+This is in avery early phase and currently aims to provide the following functions:

-## Spearman's correlation
+### scipy.stats.linregress

+Calculate the linear regression for value sets

+Example:

+    /api/linregress?a=1.1,2.1,3,4&b=4,2,8.0,9.4234&callback=jo

+### scipy.stats.spearmanr

-The correlation coefficient for two ranked value sets.
+Calculate the Spearman correlation coefficient for two ranked value sets.

+Example:

+    /api/spearmanr?a=1.1,2.1,3,4&b=4,2,8.0,9.4234&callback=jo

 ## Requirements